 How to prepare a business case

-If your project has been added to the pipeline, please contact your Cluster PMO to begin your business case.
+If your project has been added to the pipeline, please contact your department PMO to begin your business case.
 Readiness will be one of the biggest factors that will determine which business cases will proceed to assessment by the Digital Restart Fund Steering Committee.

 Each business case will be reviewed on its merits.
 Before you submit a business case, ensure that you check your facts, understand the problem you are trying to solve, align your project with the NSW Design Standards and be clear on project outcomes.
 Make sure you allow enough time for your business case to be reviewed before submitting your project for approval.